-BUNK BEDS (IF SO EQUIPPED)
+BUNK BEDS AND BUNK LADDERS (IF SO EQUIPPED)

 Your recreational vehicle may be equipped with bunk style beds.
-Bunk bed weight ratings will vary depending on the style of bunk bed.
-Refer to the warnings for bunk beds below.
+Bunk bed weight ratings may vary depending on your model and the style of bunk bed.
+Weight capacities are listed on the bunk capacity label.
+Do not exceed the bunk weight capacity.